uptrace/opentelemetry-go-extra/otelsql/README.md

 ## Usage

-To instrument database/sql, you need to connect to a database using the API provided by this
+To instrument database/sql, you need to connect to a database using the API provided by otelsql:
-package:

 | sql                         | otelsql                         |
 | --------------------------- | ------------------------------- |